lambrech-hsrt/argocd-bootstrap-autopilot/README.md

 This is an Testing Repository for ArgoCD as an GitOps-Operator to automatically deploy and manage Applications.

+The ArgoCD autopilot makes it easy to add and manage applications with the autopilot CLI.
+The CLI autmatically pushes changes to the git-ops repo.

 [argoproj-labs/argocd-autopilot](https://github.com/argoproj-labs/argocd-autopilot)

 - Repo pattern: Monorepo